Categories

 Under ERISA, fiduciaries whose failure to meet these standards causes losses to the plan must make the plan whole.
 Equally important is that ERISA empowers workers to sue fiduciaries to recover on behalf of a plan all losses caused by the fiduciary’s failures.
 These types of failures happen more often than many may realize.

-Sanford Heisler Sharp believes that fiduciaries who follow a loyal and prudent process and offer good investment options should not have any trouble.
+Sanford Heisler Sharp McKnight believes that fiduciaries who follow a loyal and prudent process and offer good investment options should not have any trouble.
 At our firm, we try to elevate awareness and encourage fiduciaries to take practices to a higher level of care and attention.
 We have also brought numerous ERISA cases against large companies—including Transamerica, the Walgreen Company, and UnitedHealth Group—for disloyal conduct, offering imprudent investments and using plan assets for their own gain.
 We have successfully settled numerous cases—most recently, a $61 million settlement against GE, the largest-ever involving a plan that offered in-house funds.

 Arbitration agreements could imperil your rights under ERISA